lucasnorruva/NorruvaMVP4.1A/README.md

 Welcome to the Norruva Digital Product Passport (DPP) concept application!
 This project is a Next.js-based platform designed to explore and prototype features for managing Digital Product Passports, aligning with EU regulations and leveraging AI for enhanced functionality.

+## Disclaimer

+This repository is provided as a proof-of-concept for experimenting with Digital Product Passports.
+It is not production-ready and should not be used in production environments.

 ## Table of Contents

 - [Project Overview](#project-overview)